tytydraco/yessleep/out/I_went_to_an_abandoned_funhouse_Things_got_weird.md

 They started searching.
 I suspected they were looking for me, and it was confirmed when a huge body leaned down and grinned at me with a face caked in makeup.
 "Found you."

-He reached for me, and I bolted for the open door.
+He reached for me, and I bolted through his legs, making a beeline for the open door.

 Outside, the landscape was dotted with giant toys.
 I ran, but could tell my pursuers were quickly catching up to me.
 Their massive legs granted them the ability to cover far more distance than I could.